Frying pans are wide, shallow pans with a long handle and sloping sides.

 Not all frying pans come with lids.
 If your frying pan doesn’t have a lid, but you want one for it, you can often find generic-sized ones sold at some stores (though they won’t necessarily match in colour and quality.)

-Early frying pans would have rounded or flat bottoms, because they would be used in hearths.
+Early frying pans would have either rounded or flat bottoms, because they would be used in hearths.

 The advent of dedicated cooking stoves with flat cooking surfaces (called “dampers”) in the mid to late 1800s signalled the demise of rounded bottom frying pans.